On the Convergence and Size Transferability of Continuous-depth Graph Neural Networks: Main Results

 where $\mZ_{\mathcal{G}_n}$ is the initial node feature matrix for graph $\mathcal{G}_n$.
 Below we establish the \textit{trajectory-wise} convergence of GNDE solutions to Graphon-NDE solutions.

-\begin{theorem}[Trajectory-wise convergence, proof in Appendix \ref{appendix: Proof of convergence of Graphon-NDEs}] Suppose that {\hyperref[AS0]{AS0} and \hyperref[AS1]{AS1}} hold, and let \(\tW \in L^{\infty}(I^2)\) and \(\mathbf{Z} \in L^{\infty}(I; \mathbb{R}^{1 \times F})\).
+\begin{theorem}[Trajectory-wise convergence, proof in Appendix \ref{appendix: Proof of convergence of Graphon-NDEs}] Suppose that {\hyperref[AS0]{AS0} and \hyperref[AS1]{AS1}} hold, and let \(\tW \in L^{\infty}(I^2)\) and \(\tZ \in L^{\infty}(I; \mathbb{R}^{1 \times F})\).
 Let $\tX$ and $\mX_{\mathcal{G}_n}$ denote the solutions of Graphon-NDE \eqref{Graphon-NDE} and GNDE \eqref{sequential GNDEs}, respectively.
-If $\{(\mathcal{G}_n,\mZ_{\mathcal{G}_n})\}$ converges to $(\tW,\mathbf{Z})$ (cf. Definition \ref{def: graph node feature converges -- formal one}), then for any $T>0$, there exists a sequence $\{\pi_n\}$ of permutations such that where $\tX_{\pi_n(\mathcal{G}_n)}$ denotes the induced graphon feature function of $\mX_{\pi_n(\mathcal{G}_n)}$. \end{theorem}
+If $\{(\mathcal{G}_n,\mZ_{\mathcal{G}_n})\}_{n=1}^\infty$ converges to $(\tW,\tZ)$ (cf. Definition \ref{def: graph node feature converges -- formal one}), then for any $T>0$, there exists a sequence $\{\pi_n\}_{n=1}^\infty$ of permutations such that where $\tX_{\pi_n(\mathcal{G}_n)}$ denotes the induced graphon feature function of $\mX_{\pi_n(\mathcal{G}_n)}$. \end{theorem}

 \paragraph{Discussion} The norm in the function space \( C([0,T]; L^2(I; \mathbb{R}^{1\times F})) \) involves taking the supremum over \( t \in [0,T] \).
 Consequently, the convergence we establish is uniform in time; that is, as \( n \to \infty \), the approximation error diminishes uniformly along the entire trajectory, which consists of infinitely many intermediate states.
 In contrast, the convergence results in the literature for GNNs with finitely many layers~\citep{ruiz2020graphon,keriven2020convergence,maskey2023transferability} establish convergence only at the discrete set of layer outputs as the graph size grows.
-The trajectory-wise convergence we prove for GNDEs is therefore fundamentally stronger.
-Moreover, we remark that the established trajectory-wise convergence relies on Gr\"onwall-type inequalities from dynamical systems and stability theory, which are tools not required in the existing GNN literatures.
+The trajectory-wise convergence we prove for GNDEs is therefore strictly stronger.
+Moreover, we remark that the established trajectory-wise convergence relies on Gr\"onwall-type inequalities from dynamical systems and stability theory, which are tools typically not required in the analysis of discrete GNNs.

 Technically, a key challenge in the convergence analysis is the dimensional mismatch between the matrix-valued output of GNDEs and the function-valued output of Graphon-NDEs, making direct comparison infeasible.
 This is resolved by reformulating GNDEs as equivalent Graphon-NDEs using the induced (piecewise constant) graphon representation, which enables both outputs to be compared within the same underlying function space.